-This society is a 501.c.3 non-profit organization offering enjoyment to lovers of jazz music by means of live performances and special programs.
-In addition, the society supports the future of the genre by providing scholarships to area music students.
+This society is a 501.c.3 non-profit incorporated organization offering enjoyment to lovers of jazz music by means of live performances and special programs.
+In addition, the society supports the future of the genre by offering performance opportunities to area music groups.

-The mission of Juvae Jazz Society is to promote interest in jazz music across multiple generations, to actively engage a new generation in the efforts of the Society, and to have fun producing a financially viable annual Central Illinois Jazz Festival.
+The mission of Juvae Jazz Society is to promote interest in jazz music across multiple generations, to actively engage a new generation in the Societies efforts, and to achieve personal fulfillment in producing a financially viable annual Central Illinois Jazz Festival.

 Active membership, upon payment of dues, shall confer voting rights and eligibility to serve on committees, the Board of Directors, and to hold office.
 It shall also include receiving all club publications and general informational e-mails.

 Membership shall be on an annual basis, April 1 of the current year to March 31 of the following year, upon payment of proper dues to the Society Treasurer.
 This society will not discriminate against any person on the basis of race, color, sex,

 religion, national origin, age, or any other discriminatory practice.

 The annual dues shall be $25 per person, payable on or before April 1 of the current year to the Society Treasurer.
 Upon payment, a membership card will be forwarded at the direction of the Society Treasurer.
 The dues amount may be changed upon approval by the Board of Directors.
 The membership term of new members joining after October 1 will include the coming year as well as the remainder of the current year.
 Where a second adult individual resides in the member’s domicile of record, that person shall be allowed to join the Society for a remittance of $10 per year.

 Board of Directors